Justice57201/GPS_Node/README.md

 You are looking for the USB ACM device. the ttyxxxx: USB ACM device is the path you want.
 Copy that and place it in the DEVICE = section of the gps_sender.py file.

-5. When done save the file.
+5. When done, save the file.

 { How to use }

-Using your radios DTMF keypad or Supermon
+Using your radio's DTMF keypad or Supermon

 Enable  = A50
 Disable = A51

-## Authors
+## Author

 - [WRQC343](https://www.gmrs-link.com)